 On your return, your employer must treat you in the same way as other employees, including placing you on furlough if that is what has happened to other teachers.

-The advice and guidance from the Government is clear that parents on statutory maternity leave who return to work in the coming months will be eligible for the extended furlough scheme running until March 2021.
+The advice and guidance from the Government is clear that parents on SMP who return to work in the coming months will be eligible for the extended furlough scheme running until March 2021.

 If other teachers are currently working from home due to the pandemic, your employer must take steps to ensure that you can work from home as well when your maternity leave ends.